narekboghozian/site_builder/example.md

 Metadata is in the format:
 /<item> <value> // <comment>

-Content after a '//' will be considered as a comment.
+Content after a ' //' will be considered as a comment. ('//' without preceding whitespace will not count as a comment)

 So an example would be:
 /date 12.31.2020